Lanxin-Xiang/RobustSHAP/README.md

 ## Project Files

-- `golub_kernel.ipynb` is the script for the Golub data set.
+- `golub_feature_selection.ipynb` is the script for the Golub data set.
-- `simulation_simple.ipynb` is the simulation script.

 ## Environment Setup (Conda)